Cannabis Zoning for Dispensaries and Indoor Cultivation in Unzoned Areas of Missoula County

 Amy Cilimburg, executive director, Climate Smart Missoula

-Amy Cilimburg over 1 year ago
+Amy Cilimburg almost 2 years ago

 As one of the oldest cultivators of cannabis in the state I have a lot to say about this subject.
 I have e been growing out in Frenchtown for the past 15 years.
 I maintain a good relationship with my neighbors.
 In fact most of them don't even know that I have a farm.
 My farm is unzoned and think that it is completely unfair that you want to zone me simply because I grow cannabis.
 If you are going to zone me, you should have to zone every small business operating in unzoned areas.